-EDUCO students are expected to arrive in Paris on Sunday, August 30, 2015 by 3:00 PM.
-Upon arrival in Paris, you will be housed for at least one night (August 30) in the hotel before moving to your permanent housing assignment.
-There will be a welcome meeting at the hotel on Sunday August 30 at 4:00 pm.
+EDUCO and spring semester Sciences Po students are expected to arrive in Paris on Sunday January 8, 2016 by 3:00 PM.
+Upon arrival in Paris, you will be housed for at least one night in the hotel before moving to your permanent housing assignment.
+Check-in time is 3:00 PM.
+You will be able to store luggage if you arrive earlier and your room is not ready.
+There will be an official welcome at 3pm in the hotel and an organized activity following the meeting.